-Over 1,000 children to compete at games
+Hundreds of children compete at games

-Manx Youth Games: More than 1,000 children to take part
+Manx Youth Games: Some 1,200 children take part

-Over 1,000 children are to compete in the 17th Manx Youth Games later.
+The 17th Manx Youth Games has kicked off with about 1,200 participants.

-The games are the Isle of Man's largest sporting event for children and see youths compete in a number of sports, such as cricket, swimming and football.
+The games are the Isle of Man's largest sporting event for children.
+They compete in sports including cricket, swimming and football.

 Minister for Education, Sport and Culture Graham Cregeen said it was a "highlight of the sporting calendar".

-He said the event at National Sports Centre in Douglas had "sportsmanship" at its heart, but was also used to "identify emerging talent".
+He said the event at Douglas's National Sports Centre had "sportsmanship" at its heart, but was also used to "identify emerging talent".

 The games, which are for those in school years two to 10, see children represent five regions of the island - North, South, West, Douglas North and Douglas South.